sccn/roiconnect/README.md

 You can visualize power and FC in different modes by calling `pop_roi_connectplot`.
 Below, we show results of a single subject from the real data example in [[1]](#1).
 You can find the MATLAB code and corresponding analyses [here](https://github.com/fpellegrini/MotorImag).
 The plots show power or FC in left motor imagery condition.
 Due to the nature of the task, we show results in the 8 to 13 Hz frequency band but you are free to choose any frequency or frequency band you want.

 :pushpin: If any of the images are too small for you, simply click on them, they will open in full size in another tab.<br>
 :round_pushpin: Plotting is particularly optimized for PSD, MIM/MIC and GC/TRGC.
-The matrix plots are only available for the Desikan-Killiany atlas (68 ROIs).
-We are currently working on a generalized solution for all atlases.

 ### Power as a region-wise bar plot
 If you wish to visualize power as a barplot only, please make sure to explicitely turn `plotcortex` off because it is turned on by default.